CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Overview.md

 - **Understanding the Lifecycle of Model Development**:
    - **Prompt Flow Stages**: Learn the stages of AI application development, including initialization, experimentation, evaluation, refinement, and production.
-   - **Flow Types**: Understand different types of flows (Standard, Chat, Evaluation) within Azure AI Studio.
+   - **Flow Types**: Understand different types of flows (Standard, Chat, Evaluation) within Azure AI Foundry.

-- **Training the Model**: Create, configure, and run flows using Prompt and Large Language Model (LLM) tools in Azure AI Studio.
+- **Training the Model**: Create, configure, and run flows using Prompt and Large Language Model (LLM) tools in Azure AI Foundry.
 - **Evaluation Flow Setup**: Set up evaluation flows to automate model performance assessment using metrics like coherence and fluency.
 - **Fine-Tuning the Model**: Fine-tune models through iterative prompt tuning, variant comparison, and performance optimization to enhance accuracy and efficiency.
-- **Implementing Chat Flow and Tool Integration**: Design, implement, and deploy chat flows, integrating inputs, LLM nodes, and output configurations using Azure AI Studio.
+- **Implementing Chat Flow and Tool Integration**: Design, implement, and deploy chat flows, integrating inputs, LLM nodes, and output configurations using Azure AI Foundry.
 - **Ensuring Responsible AI with Content Safety Studio**: Utilize Text Moderation to filter harmful text and Image Moderation to block unsafe images, ensuring safe and appropriate user-generated content.

 ## Getting Started with the Lab

-Welcome to your Developing AI Applications with Azure AI Studio Workshop!
+Welcome to your Developing AI Applications with Azure AI Foundry Workshop!
 We've prepared a seamless environment for you to explore and learn about the connection between creating, evaluating, and fine-tuning AI models using Prompt Flow.
 You'll develop custom AI models, automate evaluations, fine-tune performance, and integrate chat flows, all while ensuring responsible AI practices with Content Safety Studio.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment